Giriraj Singh

-Giriraj Singh (born 8 September 1952) is an Indian politician who serving as the 21st Minister of Textiles since 2024.
+Giriraj Singh (born 8 September 1952) is an Indian politician who is serving as the 21st Minister of Textiles since 2024.
 He is the Member of Parliament from the Begusarai Loksabha constituency in 17th and 18th Lok Sabha.
 He has also formerly served as Minister of Cooperative, Animal Husbandry and Fisheries Resources Development in the Government of Bihar.

 Personal life

 Giriraj Singh was born in Barahiya town in Lakhisarai district of Bihar to Ramavtar Singh and Tara Devi.
 He graduated from Magadh University in 1971.
 He is married to Uma Sinha and has a daughter.

 Political career

 Singh was a member of the Bihar Legislative Council from 2002 to May 2014.
 He served in the government of Bihar as Co-Operative Minister from 2005 to 2010 and as Animal Husbandry minister from 2010 to 2013.
 He was a member of the Bihar State Bharatiya Janata Party's 16-member state election committee and a State Minister (independent charge) of the "Ministry of Micro Small and Medium Enterprises ", MP from Nawada Constituency (2014 Indian General Election).

 In May 2019, he became the cabinet minister of the newly formed Ministry of Animal Husbandry, Dairying and Fisheries after defeating CPI candidate Kanhaiya Kumar in the 2019 Indian general election.

 In July 2021, he became Minister of Rural Development and Minister of Panchayati Raj in Second Modi ministry after the cabinet reshuffle replacing Narendra Singh Tomar.

 In the Lok Sabha election 2024, Singh has won from Begusarai Lok Sabha constituency for the second time, defeating Awadhesh Kumar Rai by 81.480 votes.
 Singh took charge as the Minister of Textiles on 11 June.